- 1 year full-time

 - 2 years part-time

-Got a passion for filmmaking?
-Want to improve your professional showreel and boost your employability?
-Solent’s MA Film Production programme is ideally suited to students who want to learn advanced filmmaking techniques, working in professional studios and collaborating with expert tutors on a range of projects.
+Learn advanced filmmaking techniques and improve your professional showreel by working in professional studios and collaborating with expert tutors on a range of projects.

 This exciting course focuses on independent filmmaking and current practices in the film industry.
 Students will experiment with creative ideas from the outset, taking advantage of our industry-standard facilities, training and equipment.